captchafree/graphql4k/README.md

     }

     // Parse the module and build a graphQL kit.
 By default the schema is built
-    // by searching for .graphqls files in the classpath's resources directory val (builder, _) = buildGraphQLKit(module)
+    // by searching for resources in the classpath with the .graphqls file extension val (builder, _) = buildGraphQLKit(module)

     // Build the graphql engine and optionally specify additional behavior